FAQ «The UN Youth Volunteers Programme»

 It depends upon the Description of Assignment (DOA) of each position.

-Requirements regarding age and nationality
+Requirements regarding age, nationality, and others

 Yes.
 However, candidates cannot be deployed to countries of which they are citizens.